 Go Tide Pooling

 Keep an eye out for our twice-daily low tides that happen during daylight hours.
-If you check the online tide charts, you are likely to find minus tides in December that are perfect for tide pooling.
+If you check the online tide charts, you will likely find minus tides in December that are perfect for tide pooling.

-As I said last month, be sure to practice good etiquette by leaving the tide pools as you found them.
+As I said last month, be sure to practice good etiquette by leaving the tide pools as you find them.
 The most commonly-seen creatures include hermit crabs, sea anemones, sea cucumbers, limpets, and small crabs.
-You can’t remove anything other than trash from tide pools in the La Jolla Ecological Reserve (around La Jolla Cove).
+You can’t remove anything other than trash from tide pools in the La Jolla Ecological Reserve.

 Visit San Diego Botanic Garden

-San Diego Botanic Garden is open as an outdoor recreation facility.
-Because Governor Newsom reversed playground closures, this also means that Hamilton Children’s Garden is open, too.
-You can (and should) walk the 4 miles of trails for exercise and let the kids blow off steam in a pretty garden-like setting with some edutainment activities woven in.
+San Diego’s Botanic Garden has 4 miles of trails for exercise, letting kids blow off steam in a pretty garden-like setting with some edutainment activities woven in.

 Enjoy Our Outdoor Shopping Areas & Malls